Contribution guide

 Our contribution platform

-Atlas uses GitHub to manage everything.
-Please note that our documentation does not contain instructions on how to use GitHub or Git; if you’re unfamiliar with them, see the GitHub quick-start guide first.
+Atlas uses GitHub for everything.
+This documentation doesn’t cover GitHub or Git; if you’re new to them, see the GitHub quick-start guide first.

 Areas of contribution